Irene Hess

 Ida Irene Hess (August 27, 1910 – July 5, 2009) was an American statistician who was an expert on survey methodology for scientific surveys and who directed the University of Michigan Institute for Social Research.

 Life

-Hess was born on August 27, 1910 in Muhlenberg County, Kentucky, the daughter of a Central City mining engineer.
-After three years of study at Evansville College, she completed her undergraduate studies in mathematics at Indiana University, graduating in 1931, and returned home to become a mathematics teacher at a junior high school in Central City.
+Hess was born on August 27, 1910, in Muhlenberg County, Kentucky, the daughter of a Central City mining engineer.
+After three years of study at Evansville College, she completed her undergraduate studies in mathematics at Indiana University Bloomington, graduating in 1931, and returned home to become a mathematics teacher at a junior high school in Central City.